jasasonc/FatigueDS/docs/source/random_signal.rst

 Random signal
 ================

-Here is an example of determining the ERS and FDS of a random signal, defined in the time and in frequency domain.
+Here is an example of determining the ERS and the FDS of a random signal, defined in the time and in the frequency domain.

 Import the required packages
 ----------------------------